-The following is a list of other Countywide Services and Departments.
-Please keep in mind that most of these services operate independent of the Bay County Board of Commissioners and County Executive.
+The following is a list of other Countywide Services and Departments, they operate as separate entities and are not Departments of Bay County.
+Please keep in mind that most of these services are independent of the Bay County Board of Commissioners and County Executive.

 Bay County Historical Museum

 The Bay County Historical Society has been preserving the unique and rich history of Bay County, Michigan since 1919.
 The Society has taken up residence in the former National Guard Armory.
 The Society holds extensive archives and artifacts, some of which date back to the Pioneer Society organized in the1870’s, which preserved information about the settlement of the area.
 The Pioneer Society became inactive as the original members died in the late1800’s.
 The Bay County Historical Society also coordinates the annual River of Time festival.
 The Historical Museum is open Monday through Friday 8:00 a.m. to5:00 p.m. and Saturday from 12:00 Noon to 4:00 p.m.

 The Bay County Library System’s mission is “...to promote the love of reading and foster the pursuit of knowledge by delivering quality library service which furthers the information, education, recreation and cultural interests of the community , thus enriching the quality of life for all county residents.”